 So use the map from Wikipedia below as a helpful but rough guide only!

 Map from Wikipedia, based on map from pg.
 1473 of Law & Crespi (2002)

-On foliage, twigs, or branches of host shrubs or trees...or on the ground, where they drop to upon disturbance.
+On foliage, twigs, or branches of host shrubs or trees...or on the ground near base of host or other plants, where they may retreat during the day or drop upon disturbance.
+Sometimes also found sheltering under stones.
 Host plants mostly associated with chaparral; some with woodlands or forest (e.g. douglas fir, redwood).

 Green morphs tend to rest on leaves; brown to gray morphs on stems, branches or ground.

 Unstriped morphs are usually associated with broad-leaved host plants (e.g. oaks, ceanothus, manzanita, etc.).
 Striped morphs are usually associated with host plants having needle-like leaves (e.g. chamise, douglas fir, redwood, etc.).

 Coloration, stripes, and other markings serve as camouflage, and are adaptations driven by selection pressure due to predation by visually-oriented birds and lizards.
 For interesting details, see Sandoval (1994), Sandoval & Crespi (2008), and this course handout & worksheet

 Timema typically feed on leaves at night and rest by day on leaves or stems of their host plants.
 The following list gives known hosts for each species: